Friday, August 4, 2023

 Peak position #1x1

 You better believe that Tim Finn was able to score massive success with his first solo album in NZ, although the success was largely limited to its initial release over there given how it lingered for quite a bit here in Australia due to the album spawning multiple charting singles here which kept its life on our charts going for over a year.
-In any case, it was the final album he was involved with to find success over there.
+He would see varying degrees of success throughout his solo career over there.

 Peak position #1x1